 Alternatively, if you really want to shift it quickly you might think that pricing it for a fast sell is wise.
 There are a couple of things to bear in mind here.
 1) You might find that buyers assume that your Mac is faulty if you price it too low.
 2) You may find that you could still get more money for your Mac if you were to sell it to a Mac selling service (we list a few below).

-Best time to sell a Mac
+Step 6: Choose the best time to sell a Mac

 Another thing to consider is whether it is a good time to sell your Mac.

 Typically it makes sense to sell on an old model before Apple announces a new one (rather than after the announcement).
 Obviously when a new model is announced, the older ones will lose a significant amount of value.
 So keep an eye on upcoming Apple events and rumours and try to pre-empt them if possible.

 Read our lowdown on what products we expect Apple to announce over the next few months, and when we think Apple will hold its next launch event.

 We anticipate Apple updates in the spring (usually March), June (to coincide with WWDC), September and October.
 But the company has been know to update products outside of these windows.

 Another good time to sell is in summer months prior to students returning to or starting university.
 While students can get a decent discount on Mac products (read more about how to get an education discount on Apple products), we all know how poor students are.